ICPI Interdisciplinary PhD Program in Cancer Causes and Prevention

 This highly selective interdisciplinary PhD program brings together leading scientists from institutions across the world to promote education and research on the causes of cancer and on cancer prevention.
 Participating students will integrate their research project in their main host laboratory with collaborative work carried out in one or more of the other ICPI laboratories.
 Key areas of interest to be explored during the collaborative research projects include:

 - Public Health Economics

-- All PhD students must satisfy the requirements of their local university in order to obtain their PhD degree.
-This may mean that the student has to collect additional credits for activities that are not recognized by this doctoral program.
-In addition, all matters relating to evaluation of the PhD student, either by an intermediate exam/evaluation and final PhD thesis preparation and defense are administered by the local university where the PhD student is registered for their PhD degree.
+All doctoral students must satisfy the degree requirements of the university at which they are enrolled in order to receive their PhD degree.
+This may require students to collect additional credits for activities that are not recognised by this program.
+In addition, the university at which the student is enrolled will handle all matters relating to evaluation of the PhD student.